All Episodes

 The sanctions can be really tough on the Iranian regime, but they're also incredibly tough on the Iranian people as well.

-And people take issues with Ish, right?
+And people take issues with-ish, right?

-I think that's a great point, and you know, I'm glad you brought this up, Jan, because what I should have led with is we under the Trump administration and we as America should not be out to get take out all of Iran.
+And I'm glad you brought this up, Jan, because what I should have led with is we under the Trump administration and we as America should not be out to get, take out all of Iran.

 So when you issue these crippling sanctions, yes, unfortunately, they have an impact on the everyday citizenry who doesn't necessarily agree with their leadership.

-And so that's the unfortunate reality is when you issue sanctions when you take when you devalue their currency or when you do something against Iran, you know, you're always cognizant of what are you doing to the everyday people there too.
+And so that's the unfortunate reality is when you issue sanctions, when you take, when you devalue their currency or when you do something against Iran, you know, you're always cognizant of what are you doing to the everyday people there too.

-And at least us under President Trump, we weighed those two every time we took action against Iran, but we we always, and I think rightly so, aired on the side of protecting American national security interests.
+And at least us under President Trump, we weighed those two every time we took action against Iran.

-And sometimes that was a actually every time that was a really difficult decision.
+And sometimes that was a, actually, every time, that was a really difficult decision.

 It feels like a very similar type of thing almost.